QuentinKing/ArtScriptLibrary/3DSMax/BakePolar/README.md

-Bakes polar coordinates of the 3D to a specific vertex channel.
+Bakes polar coordinates of the 3D mesh to a specific vertex channel.
 Useful for reading this data in a shader to produce visual effects.

+Calculated as:

+- x = r * cos(theta)

+- y = r * sin(theta)

+- (Note that x and y varies due to what axis you bake around)

+- The radius is baked into the .x coordiante of the vertex channel

+- The theta is baked into the .y coordinate of the vertex channel

+- Theta is in the range [0, 2PI] and is in radians

 **Around Axis**